440 International Those Were the Days

 1877 - “From where the sun now stands, I will fight no more forever.”
 With those words, Chief Joseph and the Nez Perce Indians surrendered to the U.S. Cavalry.
 The surrender took place at Bear’s Paw, Chinook, Montana.

-1910 - Portugal overthrew the monarchy and proclaimed itself a republic.
+1910 - Portugal overthrew its centuries-old monarchy and proclaimed itself a republic.

 1930 - This was a big day for CBS.
 Following the orchestra broadcast (above), Father Coughlin, The Fighting Priest was first heard on the radio web.
 He lit up the airwaves with oratory that aired into the early forties.